pat-s/rcli/README.md

 brew install rcli
 ```

-### Ubuntu
+### Linux

-`rcli` can be installed by downloading the binary from the GitHub release:
+`rcli` can be installed by downloading the latest version of the binary from GitHub:

 ```sh
 curl -fLo /usr/local/bin/rcli https://github.com/pat-s/rcli/raw/main/rcli
 chmod a+x /usr/local/bin/rcli
 ```

+(If you want to play it more safe, I recommend to download the latest release instead.)

+`rcli` requires the following libraries to be installed:

+- wget
+- sudo
+- dpkg (Ubuntu)
+- lsb_release
+- awk
+- grep

+`rcli` might eventually be added to the official repositories of the respective distributions.

 ## Usage